Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Production Method and Irradiation at CNA HiSPANoS

 For implementation in TREX-DM, the CaO irradiation method was selected based on the ready availability of CaO powder and the possibility to access a suitable fast neutron facility, thanks to our collaboration with CNA.

 The set-up for irradiation comprised a stainless-steel cross-shaped vessel (CF DN40 - CF DN100) filled with 0.5~kg of high-purity CaO powder (99.9\% purity from Sigma Aldrich).
-Two 0.5~$\mu$m particulate filters (Swagelok) were installed on the vessel sides to prevent powder contamination during gas transfer operations.
-An Ultra High Vacuum (UHV) valve mounted on the top part of the cross ensures appropriate vacuum levels can be achieved and maintained, and a 4~$\mu$m filter is placed in the UHV line to protect the turbopump during evacuation.
+Two 0.5-$\mu$m particulate filters (Swagelok) were installed on the vessel sides to prevent powder contamination during gas transfer operations.
+An Ultra High Vacuum (UHV) valve mounted on the top part of the cross ensures appropriate vacuum levels can be achieved and maintained, and a 4-$\mu$m filter is placed in the UHV line to protect the turbopump during evacuation.
 The complete system underwent comprehensive leak testing up to 10~bar.
-A custom support structure was fabricated to ensure mechanical stability during transportation between facilities and handling operations.
-An image of the set-up can be seen in Figure~\ref{fig:TREX-DM_setup}.
+A custom support structure was fabricated to ensure mechanical stability during transport between facilities and handling operations.
+A P\&ID sketch and some images of the set-up can be seen in Figure~\ref{fig:TREX-DM_setup}.